 Class rank will be determined using one scheme for all students due to IDEA's graduation plan.
 Cumulative weighted GPA is used to determine class rank.
-Attempted and earned credits are calculated into GPA for courses taken 8°-12° grade.
-Quality points are not calculated for high school credits earned in 8° grade.
+Attempted and earned credits are calculated into GPA for courses taken 8th-12th grade.
+Quality points are not calculated for high school credits earned in 8th grade.
+For seniors, the final class rankings are communicated at the end of the 8th semester.
+Top 10% classification is communicated to students at the beginning of the Fall semester of senior year in preparation for college and scholarship applications.